apache/ozone/CONTRIBUTION.md

 ## Using IDE

 As Ozone uses Apache Maven it can be developed from any IDE.
-As IntelliJ is a common choice here are some suggestions to use it for Ozone development:
+As IntelliJ is a common choice, here are some suggestions to use it for Ozone development:

-### Run Ozone from Intellij
+### Run Ozone from IntelliJ

 Ozone components depends on maven classpath.
 We generate classpath descriptor from the maven pom.xml files to use exactly the same classpath at runtime.